The Egyptian Society of South Africa (a.k.a. TESSA) is specifically dedicated to the study and enjoyment of the glories of ancient Egypt.

 Monthly public lectures are given, (free to members) with guest experts, travellers and archeologists.

 Our respected quarterly journal, ‘Shemu’ contains news, discoveries and theories on aspects of ancient egyptian life, architecture, religion, pharaonic history, and more.

 Browse our News section for Society information, summaries of academic papers, field trip reports and more.

 Our members’ Reading and Reference library holds 700 books on egyptology and related subjects, together with a selection of video/DVDs and topical magazines.

 The society leads field trips and outings to visit museums, exhibitions and other Egyptian artefact collections in South Africa.
 Escorted tours to Egypt and the Nile are also available with discounts for members.

-TESSA assists in promoting interest in the Egyptian collection at the Iziko Museum of Cape Town’s Slave Lodge.
+TESSA assists in promoting interest in the Egyptian collection at the Iziko Museum of South Africa Slave Lodge.